MarksLovett/MarksLovett/README.md

-- 👋 Hi, Mark Lovett
+- 👋 Hi, I am Mark Lovett
 - 👀 I'm intrested in applied mathematics; in particular, dynamical systems, evolutionary game theory, and discrete dynamical systems.
 - 🌱 I’m currently learning machine learning in Julia, modeling in Julia, and diffrence equations techniques.
 - 💞️ I’m looking to collaborate ecology and economics mathematical models, mathematical oncology, and any projects related to ttrpgs,